divizend/seed/README.md

 ## To Do

-- [ ] Fix that the script stays stuck at `Waiting for all nodes to become Ready...
-[0/3]`.
-Potential solution: Because the kube API server is only listening on the local network, we need to add a load balancer in front of it. `bind-address: 0.0.0.0` doesn't seem to work.
 - [ ] Add the best, most universally accepted control panel(s) (kube-prometheus-stack?
 ArgoCD? others? -> research)
 - [ ] Add k8s MCP server, deploy LibreChat and connect the two.